indicatelovelace/typstTemplates/themes/dhbw/config.typ

     if (it.level == 1) {
       size = 1.5em
       locate(loc => {
-        // Pagebreak for all except the first numbered headline
-        // The first numbered headline receives the pagebreak
-        // implicit via page counter update (I guess?) let levels = counter(heading).at(loc)
+        let levels = counter(heading).at(loc)
         if levels != (1,) {
           pagebreak(weak: true)